Exterior shot of beautiful garden terrace from the Condominio Monti hotel, one of Time Out's top Rome hotels, chosen by local writer Livia Hengel

 Advertising

 A city that has seen travellers pass through for millennia, you could say Rome has mastered its sense of hospitality over the ages.
-Italians are passionate people eager to break bread with you at the table, welcome you into their home and help you discover the wonders of their country.
-So it’s no surprise that the Eternal City is filled with hotels that transmit their warm spirit and elevate it with friendly service, style and classic Italian flair.
+There’s an effortless generosity to life here.
+So, it’s no surprise that the Eternal City is filled with hotels that channel that welcoming spirit, elevating it with thoughtful service, style and classic Italian flair.

 If you’re looking for a place to stay, look no further.
-With handpicked the best hotels in Rome flaunting local charm, excellent amenities and ideal locations for exploring the city.
+We’ve handpicked the best hotels in Rome for 2026, flaunting local charm, excellent amenities and ideal locations for exploring the city.
+This year we’ve added First Arte Roma, a contemporary art-filled townhouse in the historic centre.
 Whether you opt for a quirky boutique hotel in the heart of Monti, a historic palazzo near the Trevi Fountain or a palatial resort with views of the Vatican, this list has you covered.
 Here are our favourite hotels in Rome, reviewed by our experts.

 📍 Discover our ultimate guide to the best places to stay in Rome